maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 ### 12. Correlation Analysis

-Correlations between age, billing amount, and length of stay were all close to zero.
+The numerical relationships were all close to zero.

 | Variables                         | Correlation |
 | --------------------------------- | ----------: |